Undergraduate Academic Advising/Academic

 Career Advising and Counseling (CAC)

-First year students at Florida State University have an opportunity to participate in one of seven living-learning communities.
+First year students at Florida State University have an opportunity to participate in one of eleven living-learning communities.
 Each community is directed by an FSU faculty member.
 Participants live together in University housing and enjoy academic experiences that focus on a theme or major.
-Information and applications are available through University Housing, http://housing.fsu.edu.
-The seven communities are: Bryan Hall Learning Community; Music Living-Learning Community; Nursing Learning Community; Pre-Health Professions Learning Community; Social Justice Living-Learning Community; Global and Public Affairs Learning Community; and Women in Math, Science, and Engineering (WIMSE).
+Information and applications are available through University Housing, https://housing.fsu.edu/living-learning-communities.
+The eleven communities are: Exploration and Discovery; First Gen Noles; Florence Immersion; Music Living-Learning Community; Nursing Learning Community; Health Professions Learning Community; Engineering Living-Learning Community; Social Justice Living-Learning Community; Global and Public Affairs Learning Community; Entrepreneurship and Innovation Learning Community; and Women in Math, Science, and Engineering (WIMSE).